-Both patients in Groups A and B had a comprehensive ophthalmic test that included best corrected vision acuity, slit lamp anterior segment examination, slit lamp biomicroscopy (+90D)/indirect ophthalmoscopy for posterior segment examination, and Goldmann applanation tonometry to assess intraocular pressure. gonioscopy was performed.
-For the posterior section test, mydriatics were used to dilate the eyes, and a slit lamp biomicroscopic/indirect ophthalmoscopy examination was performed to detect diabetic retinopathy changes, which were then identified using the ETDRS classification.
+All the patients of Group A and Group B were undergo complete ophthalmic examination, which includes best corrected visual acuity, slit lamp anterior segment examination, slit lamp biomicroscopy (+90D)/ indirect ophthalmoscopy for posterior segment examination, Perkins applanation tonometry to measure intra ocular pressure.
+Gonioscopy was done if required.
+For posterior segment examination pupils was dilated using mydriatics and slit lamp biomicroscopic/ indirect ophthalmoscopy examination was done to find out the diabetic retinopathy changes and classified according to the ETDRS classification.
 Intra ocular pressure was compared between Group A and Group B, to correlate intra ocular pressure in relation to duration of diabetes mellitus and different stages of diabetic retinopathy.
 Diabetic retinopathy changes were classified according to the ETDRS classification (Non proliferative and proliferative diabetic retinopathy).